 Yes, this applies to the majority of registrars.
-The intended scope of the question was related to the Registry:Registrar auto-renewal.
+The intended scope of the question was related to the Registry-Registrar auto-renewal.
 This question was also interpreted as asking whether the registrar provides an auto-renewal option to the registrant, by which it e.g. keeps a credit card on file and will automatically attempt to renew the registration before expiration.
-It was found Initial Report on the PEDNR PDP Author: Marika Konings Page 19 of 65 that in certain cases this is the default setting and the registrant needs to take affirmative action to switch of such a auto-renewal; in some cases this is an optional service; in one instance, the registrar does not provide an auto-renewal service for its registrants but many of its resellers do provide this feature.
+It was found that in certain cases this is the default setting and the registrant needs to take affirmative action to switch of such a auto-renewal; in some cases this is an optional service; in one instance, the registrar does not provide an auto-renewal service for its registrants but many of its resellers do provide this feature.

-- When and how are notices of expiration sent to the RAE prior to expiration?
+- When and how are notices of expiration sent to the RNHaE prior to expiration?
 If a reseller was involved in the domain transaction, are notices sent by reseller or by registrar?

 Notices are generally sent by email, often to the different email addresses on file (contact handles associated with the domain).
-Some registrars may notify the RAE via notices to their registrar account (requiring logging on to receive the message).
+Some registrars may also notify the RNHaE via notices to their registrar account (requiring logging on to receive the message).
 Some registrars provide a detailed calendar of when notices are sent, others do not.
 One registrar indicates that direct mail notices are also sent to the mailing addresses on record.
 Those that provide information on when notices are sent provide the following range of when the first notice is sent prior to expiration: 90, 75, 45 and 21 days.
-Two registrar may 'send an email message', but in practice these registrars send notices to their customers. - When and how are notices of expiration sent to the RAE following expiration?
+Two registrars note that 'as a convenience to the registrant, and not as a binding commitment', the registrar may 'send an email message', but in practice these registrars send notices to their customers. - When and how are notices of expiration sent to the RNHaE following expiration?
 If a reseller was involved in the domain transaction, are notices sent by reseller or by registrar?
 Several registrars confirm that notices are also sent following expiration.
 Those that provided specific details, note that notices are sent from 10 21 days after expiration.
 One registrar does not sent notices following expiration, but the user account does contain an alert that the domain name registration has expired. - Does the registrar make substantial changes to any of the underlying WHOIS data associated with the domain name in or around the time of expiration?
-(Note: changing status of a domain name registration e.g. to 'pending delete' and/or changing the expiration date are not considered substantial changes) (yes/no; if yes, when)

-Six registrars note that WHOIS records 'may' undergo changes such as replacing the RAE contact information with that of the registrar, although one registrar confirms it actually does not make any substantial changes even though the contract does allow for such changes.
-Three registrars do not make substantial changes to WHOIS data apart from changing the nameservers.

-Is the cost to the registrant to recover/renew a domain name post expiration but prior to the imposition of any Registry Redemption Grace Period different to that one charged for renewal Initial Report on the PEDNR PDP Author: Marika Konings Page 20 of 65 prior to expiration?
+(Note: changing status of a domain name registration e.g. to 'pending delete' and/or changing the expiration date are not considered substantial changes) (yes/no; if yes, when) Six registrars note that WHOIS records 'may' undergo changes such as replacing the RNHaE contact information with that of the registrar, although one registrar confirms it actually does not make any substantial changes even though the contract does allow for such changes.
+Three registrars do not make substantial changes to WHOIS data apart from changing the nameservers. - Is the cost to the registrant to recover/renew a domain name post expiration but prior to the imposition of any Registry Redemption Grace Period different to that one charged for renewal prior to expiration?
 If the cost is different, does it vary or is it the same for every domain name at any point in time during the Auto-Renew Grace period?
 If so, what does this variance depend on (e.g. time of renewal, estimated value of the domain, cost burden of recovery for registrar?)